 Blend Color Palettes

-Using the same color palette on the walls will also help to create an open flow.
-Consider using an accent piece in your kitchen so that you can still bring in a touch of personality into space.
-You don’t want the two areas to completing blend into each other.
+Using the same colour palette on the walls will also help to create an open flow.
+Consider using an accent piece in your kitchen so that you can still bring a touch of personality into space.
+You don’t want the two areas to completely blend into each other.
 There should always be a sense that they’re two different rooms that work well together.
-Using complementary color palettes with your furnishings could help tie in the architectural elements.
+Using complementary colour palettes with your furnishings could help tie in the architectural elements.

 Create Separate Spaces

-The trend in open floor plans is that the kitchen island is used as a separation of the spaces.
-This seating option can still be replicated even if you don’t have a kitchen island to act as a buffer between the spaces.
-Another benefit of the kitchen islands it that it creates a place for people to sit while you’re preparing a meal.
+The trend in open floor plans is that the kitchen island is used to separate the spaces.
+This seating option can still be replicated even if you don’t have a kitchen island as a buffer between the spaces.
+Another benefit of the kitchen island is that it creates a place for people to sit while you’re preparing a meal.
 Adding area rugs and chairs around the perimeter may also help to achieve the desired effect without having to sacrifice the look of being an open concept.

 Use these tips so that you can decorate your kitchen and living room in a style that will bring them together.
 You can still have two functional areas that will meld well when it comes to your décor selections.